Willie le Roux

-Willem Jacobus le Roux (born 18 August 1989) is a South African rugby union player.
+Willem Jacobus le Roux (born 18 August 1989) is a South African professional rugby union player.
 He is a versatile back-line player who generally plays as a fullback or wing, though earlier in his career he played mostly as a fly-half.
-He plays for the South Africa national team and for Toyota Verblitz in the Top League.
+He plays for the South Africa national team and for the Blue Bulls in the United Rugby Championship.
 He was born in Stellenbosch.
+Known for his vision, try assisting and ability under the high ball, he is widely regarded as one of the best fullbacks of his generation.